The cutting room floor

 The ABC in Shaftesbury Avenue in 1974.
 It is now the Odeon Cinema.

 The Royal Gala Matinee was held in aid of the charity KIDS, which works with disabled children, young people and their families.
-The society is still going strong and has been celebrating its own 40th anniversary recently.
+The society is still going strong and has been celebrating its own milestone anniversary recently.

 sister Allyne, Daphne Neville, Tamzin Neville and Sophie Neville